Nitroman605/QuickPassServer/README.md

 <hr/>
 <br/>

-# This Project was created by the Quick Pass Group for Software Engineering course lectured by Dr.Abid Jameel .
+# This Project was created by the Quick Pass Group for Software Engineering course lectured by Dr.Mohammad Abid Jameel Umm Al-qura University , Computer Science Department .

 <hr/>